WilliamLwj/About/_pages/about.md

 * High Dimensional Statistics
 * Deep Learning Theory and Practice

-I am actively building and maintaining an open-source Python library for *X*-armed bandit algorithms and benchmarks.
-Check out [this repository](https://github.com/WilliamLwj/PyXAB).

 ---
 _Research collaborations from both industry and academia are highly welcomed.
-If you are interested in optimization/bandit/federated learning-related topics, feel free to [reach out to me](mailto: li3549@purdue.edu)._
+If you are interested in optimization/bandit/federated learning-related topics, feel free to [reach out to me](mailto: liwj@amazon.com)._

 ---